oliverheisel/Lakezone_Geofence/README.md

 **Create a list with points for the software:**
 Export the Attribute table
-1. right click on the layer with vertics
+1. Right click on the layer with vertics
 2. "just show feature visible on map" (bottom left)
 3. Click "open Attribute Table"
 4. Open fiel calculator